jameshume/jehtech/src/html/DSDM_Agile_PF_Notes.md

 to ensure that they are only created where they add value, and only to the level of detail that adds value.

+DSDM is iterative and incremental, with the most important business needs typically being addressed early while less important features are delivered later.

 ### Traditional Project Problems

 Problem | Solution DSDM Offers